bmitchinson/v2.mitchinson.dev/source/_posts/Software-Design.md

 # Blackjack

-The rest of the assignments I completed on my own in preperation of our interview exams.
+The rest of the assignments I completed on my own in preparation of our interview exams.
 Blackjack took me the longest, but was a great way to learn threading and networking for the first time.
 Although it turned out to work pretty solidly, it really opened my eyes to all I still need to learn for managing proper